ypraw/stowtui/README.md

 ## HOW TO INSTALL

-* if you want to edit or modified source code
+* if you want to edit or modify source code

     Clone this repository,